About this opportunity

 Children and Young People: We welcome children and young people however not all worksites or tasks will be safe for your child.
 Please let us know in advance if you wish to bring young children with you and understand that all children under 14 must be supervised by a parent or guardian.
 Nature Conservation cannot accept any liability for children under the age of 5, but we encourage parents with small children to join us in whatever capacity is comfortable – an hour or two of volunteering is far better than none!

-Volunteers will be called upon on an irregular basis according to seasonal demand.
+Volunteers will be called upon on an irregular basis in accordance with seasonal demand.

 Insurance: The Nature Conservation insurance policy covers volunteers whilst they are engaged in group activities including direct uninterrupted travel to and from group activities